Flat-file Content Management Systems

 Backing up a Grav site is no more complex than backing up your personal photos.
 Restoring the site is also a simple copy.
 With this type of fluid backup and restore, site security is infinitely easier.

 If you were particularly concerned about security, you can remove the admin panel plugin (in the config/plugins folder) from the live server, and just use the admin panel on your local dev site.
-This is sheer genius in my opinion.
+This is sheer genius.
 The admin panel is entirely optional anyway, something a power user may skip entirely.
-In any case, being able to run the live site without an admin panel is a great option for enhanced security.
+In any case, being able to run the live site without an admin panel is a great security enhancement.

 Documentation is clear and helpful.
 The documentation is actually a Grav site with a particular Grav theme designed for eLearning.
 Be prepared to spend some time learning Grav, but also expect to have some fun, as Grav bills itself as the platform that “puts the fun back into” web development.

-I predict it will take a number of years before people wake up to the implications of flat-file CMS's.
-I believe that as this type of web technology continues to grow and develop, it will make sense to convert ever larger sites to these platforms.
-Even sites with 100 or 200 pages might easily be accommodated, with a tremendously reduced technical staff.
-No more need for a MySQL or PHP programmer, for example, who do not come cheap!
+I predict it will take a number of years before flat-file CMS's take off in a big way.
+As this type of web technology continues to grow and develop, it will make sense to convert ever larger sites to these platforms.
+Even sites with 100 or 200 pages might easily be accommodated, with a tremendously reduced technical overhead.
+No more need for a MySQL or PHP programmer, for example (unless you needed REST services).
 That could save the federal government and other big enterprise sites millions.